lespicker/jekyll-bootstrap/_posts/2018-01-10-tripod-review.md

 {% img /images/bli/2018/01/IMG_2134.jpg %}

 **Price**.
 Okay, now we get to the penultimate decision point in your quest for a good travel tripod.
-The FLM unit, as sent to me for testing, costs $876 ($474 for the tripod, $398 for the ballhead, $54 for the clamp... the quick release clamp costs more).
+The FLM unit, as sent to me for testing, costs $876 ($474 for the tripod, $398 for the ball head, $54 for the clamp... the quick release clamp costs more).
 The MeFoto costs $299, all in.
 'Nuf said.

 ### Conclusions